PatternsTechGit/PT_Angular-Materials-Side/README.md

 [Angualr Material](https://material.angular.io/guide/getting-started) is a UI component library for Angular  developers.
 Angualr Material helps to construct attractive, consistent, and functional web pages.
 It is used to create a responsive and faster website.

-Here are the steps to add routing in angular application.

 ## Angular Materual Side nav
 Angular Material provides two sets of components designed to add collapsible side content (often navigation, though it can be any content) alongside some primary content.
 These are the sidenav and drawer components.